dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 He also mentioned [impactmapping.org](http://impactmapping.org/) as a great resource.

-## Adjusting your architecture to continuous delivery
+## Adjusting Your Architecture to Continuous Delivery
 ### by Rachel Laycock

 I hated to miss this as I'm very much into continuous delivery in my current contract.
 Based on tweets Rachel said that **microservices** mean **more independence** but also require **more coordination** which resonates with Ben Wootton's (my colleague) post in the topic: **[Microservices - not a free lunch](http://highscalability.com/blog/2014/4/8/microservices-not-a-free-lunch.html)**.